Taijul Islam: Domestic career

-Taijul represented another side sponsored by Prime Bank Limited in a brief Victory Day Cup series at the end of December 2013.
+Taijul Islam represented another side sponsored by Prime Bank Limited in a brief Victory Day Cup series at the end of December 2013.
 He played seven games in that competition, which was his second Twenty20 tournament of the year – he had also represented Rajshahi Division at the Bangladesh Games in April.
-The 2013–14 season was Taijul's breakout season at first-class level.
+The 2013–14 season was Taijul Islam's breakout season at first-class level.
 In the four-zone Bangladesh Cricket League, he took 37 wickets in four matches for North Zone, an amalgam of the Rajshahi and Rangpur Division teams.
 This included match figures of 12/122 (7/71 and 5/51) against East Zone, the first ten-wicket haul of his career.
-Against Central Zone, Taijul took match figures of 11/177 (5/88 and 6/89), while in the tournament's final, against South Zone, he took 10/242, which included first-innings figures of 8/86.
-For these performances, Taijul was named Man of the Tournament.
+Against Central Zone, Taijul Islam took match figures of 11/177 (5/88 and 6/89), while in the tournament's final, against South Zone, he took 10/242, which included first-innings figures of 8/86.
+For these performances, Taijul Islam was named Man of the Tournament.
 His NCL season for Rajshahi Division was less successful, with 18 wickets from seven matches, though this including a ten-wicket haul against Sylhet Division, for which he was named man of the match.

-In October 2018, Taijul was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
+In October 2018, Taijul Islam was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for the team in the tournament, with thirteen dismissals in twelve matches.
 In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.
 In November 2019, he was selected to play for the Rajshahi Royals in the 2019–20 Bangladesh Premier League.